 Employers are actively posting opportunities in UArtsCareers, so log in regularly to search the listings.

 Check out our Online Career Resources for Creatives Guide for information and opportunities specifically relevant to the careers of artists.

-Looking for ways to explore your career options and enhance your personal and professional development during this time of uncertainty?
+Looking for ways to explore your career options and enhance your personal and professional development?
 View our Career Development Checklist of suggested activities you can do anytime from anywhere.

 You can also email us with any career-related questions at email@example.com.

 The Career Services Office is committed to supporting the education and professional training of artists in the visual and performing arts, design, media and writing.
 We offer comprehensive advising to students and alumni that assists them in building career development skills and tools, and provide access to professional opportunities and job market information.
 We are dedicated to supporting the multi-career life of the artist by offering personalized assistance that reflects the goals of each individual while also addressing the unique realities of establishing and maintaining a career in the creative economy.

 The Career Services Office is not a placement agency - while we cannot guarantee anyone a job, we are committed to providing resources and information that will make the job search much easier.
 Career development is a life-long process.
 Throughout their lifetimes, graduates of the University of the Arts will continuously pursue professional success and fulfillment.
 We aim to be partners with students and alumni in order to empower them as they pursue their career goals.

 CIAD/AICAD: Career Issues in Art and Design/Association of Independent Colleges of Art and Design